 The household must give resource information (not verification) about its resources on the application or during the interview.

-If resource information is not included on a mailed application, the CAO must call the household immediately.
-If the CAO cannot reach the household by phone, the CAO must mail a PA 1599 on the day it receives the application, so that tthe household can respond within the expedited time frame.
+If the resource information is not included on a mailed application, during the interview attempted on day 0 the caseworker should try to gather this information.
+If the CAO cannot reach the household by phone, the CAO must mail a SNAP Interview Notice (PA 1599) on the day it receives the application.

 NOTE: The CAO must make every effort to get the information in time to meet the expedited time frame for issuing SNAP benefits and must deny the application if the household does not provide the information by the 30th day.